Destro: Sunbow

-In the 1980s G.I.
-Joe animated series, Destro was voiced by Arthur Burghardt.
+In G.I.
+Joe: A Real American Hero (the animated series that began in 1985), Destro was voiced by Arthur Burghardt.
 In the Sunbow produced series, Destro is portrayed much differently, as he and Cobra Commander have a more contemptuous relationship.
-Destro is not afraid to say what is on his mind and even physically assaults him in some cases.
-Cobra Commander usually just lets him get away with it because he is the only one who would know how to operate the doomsday devices he makes.
+Destro is not afraid to express his opinions even when contrary to the Commanders, and he even physically assaults him on occasion.
+Cobra Commander usually tolerates the behavior, as only Destro knows how to operate his doomsday devices.
 Destro is the creator of such technological super weapons as the Weather Dominator.
 He has also created some organic implements of destruction such as the Creeper Vine, as seen in The Revenge of Cobra miniseries.
 Furthermore, while Cobra Commander was generally portrayed as a bungler, Destro was both a more serious and more competent villain.

-The origin of Destro's mask is given in the first-season episode "Skeletons in the Closet".
-In this episode, it is revealed that an ancestor of Destro's was convicted of witchcraft and forced to wear a hideous metal mask that marked the nature of his crime.
-As a mark of defiance, all of this man's descendants chose to wear masks, Destro included, and meet at a family manor in Scotland every winter solstice to honor their vow to wear the mask until all the world's governments have been dissolved and world anarchy will come in posthumous revenge for laws which repressed people such as Destro's ancestor.
-This episode also reveals that Destro's ancestor also was shared with G.I.
-Joe member Lady Jaye, who stumbles upon their meeting, leading to a battle between G.I.
-Joe and Cobra which destroys his ancestral home.
+The origin of Destro's mask is given in the first-season episode "Skeletons in the Closet" which reveals that an ancestor of Destro was convicted of witchcraft and forced to wear a hideous metal mask that marked the nature of his crime.
+As a mark of defiance, all of this man's descendants chose to wear masks, Destro included.
+They meet at a family manor in Scotland every winter solstice to honor their ancestors and confirm their vow to wear the mask until all the world's governments have been dissolved and world anarchy will come in posthumous revenge for laws which repressed people such as their ancestor.
+This episode also reveals that the ancestor is shared with G.I.
+Joe member Lady Jaye.
+She stumbles upon the meeting, which results in a battle between G.I.
+Joe and Cobra that destroys Destro's ancestral home.
 This was orchestrated by the Baroness as vengeance for Destro's earlier infidelity.

 In season two, having grown tired of Cobra Commander's failures, Destro joins Doctor Mindbender and Tomax and Xamot in an attempt to create a new leader.
 They eventually succeed when they create Serpentor.
-It appears as though Destro realizes Serpentor is growing too powerful and that under Cobra Commander's leadership he had more power within Cobra, and in the final episode of the second season he is helping Cobra Commander and the Coil, an organization built by the Commander to eliminate Serpentor, Doctor Mindbender and G.I.
-Joe in one sweep.
+It appears as though Destro realizes Serpentor is growing too powerful and that under Cobra Commander's leadership, Destro had more power within Cobra, so in the second season's final episode, he helps Cobra Commander and the Coil, an organization built by the Commander to eliminate Serpentor, Doctor Mindbender and G.I.
+Joe.